 And Julia’s mid-20th century recipes, made from scratch from fresh ingredients surely are far more nutritious than the 21st century “fat” version, including artificial trans fats we have come to associate with fast-food meals and take out—two staples of many Americans’ diets that are also generally extremely high in salt and/or sugar (which make one eat more) and have other ingredients (like corn syrup and chemicals) that are far from natural and/or good for us.
 Not that France or Europe is immune from processed or fast foods.
 They are a symbol of globalization.

-So reading or rereading Mastering the Art of French Cooking in 2009 might be more an armchair than kitchen exercise, but it is an invitation to revisit what we put into our bodies and to eat healthy.
+Reading or rereading Mastering the Art of French Cooking in 2016 might be more an armchair than kitchen exercise, but it is an invitation to revisit what we put into our bodies and to eat healthy.
 For me it is also a reminder of eating for pleasure and the hearty appetite Julia brought to the table.
 I enjoyed the film Julie & Julia, but I got stuck on Meryl Streep’s performance, always conscious that I was watching a grand performance by an impersonator rather than absorbing the true character.
 In any case, Julia’s joy and love of food and eating (dining is not the right phrase for her) was a phenomenon hard to capture on film.

 I knew her a bit and we were sometime co-conspirators over a meal, a bottle, a table.
 Back in 2001 just before she was scheduled to leave her home in Cambridge, MA, for an assisted-living facility in California, I hosted a going away La Grande Dame dinner for 50 of her women friends in the Boston area (mostly chefs, sommeliers, caterers, press, and publicity ladies) at No. 9 Park where Chef Barbara Lynch prepared a magnificent dinner.
 We almost cancelled the event, which was scheduled for the week after the 9/11 tragedy, but Julia would have none of that.
 And at that dinner, I was amazed and pleased to see octogenarian Julia’s appetite (for food, wine and life) over a five-hour meal…the French way to the end.